Denis Betts: Playing career

-Betts returned to play in the 1998 Wigan Warriors season in Europe's Super League competition, and played in the side which lost the 1998 Challenge Cup Final to Sheffield Eagles.
+Betts returned to play in the 1998 Wigan Warriors season in Europe's Super League competition, and lost the 1998 Challenge Cup Final to Sheffield Eagles.
 He missed Wigan's 1998 Super League Grand Final victory that year through injury.
 Betts scored Wigan's opening try in the last game at Central Park, and their first try at the JJB Stadium.

 At the end of 1999's Super League IV, Betts was selected to play for Great Britain in the 1999 Tri-Nations tournament in both of their matches against New Zealand and Australia.

 Betts played for Wigan in their 2000 Super League Grand Final loss to St. Helens, and their 2001 Grand Final loss to the Bradford Bulls.
 He was persuaded to retire from playing at the age of 32, to help Wigan get under the salary cap.

 In total, Betts made 32 appearances for Great Britain, the joint highest ever for a forward, and toured three times, in 1990, 1992 and 1996.
 He also captained England in the 1995 World Cup final, which they lost to Australia at Wembley in front of 66,540 fans.